Chapter 29 : The Day After Tomorrow

 "Hm?
 Oh, he's in the dorm.
 Looking for some text book for something-or-other."
 He ran a hand through his curly hair.
 "Look, we should talk..."

-important I get to Grey, Miles," she pressed on, eyeing the gap under his arm and wondering if she could break under it.
+"It's really important I get to Grey, Miles," she pressed on, eyeing the gap under his arm and wondering if she could break under it.

 "...or not talk, if you know what I mean, that's good too."
 Bletchley's grin broadened to even more oily levels.